 Congratulations to my talented friend & colleague Hope Hicks on being named WH Communications Director.
 I know she will do an amazing job!— Ivanka Trump (@IvankaTrump) August 17, 2017

-In an administration that's about as flashy as they come, Hicks' under-the-radar profile certainly makes her an anomaly.
-Here, everything to know about Hicks, from her previous political experience (which is nonexistent) and her connections to the Trump empire to her childhood ambitions (acting and modeling).
+In an administration that's about as flashy as they come, Hicks' under-the-radar profile certainly made her an anomaly.
+Here, everything to know about Hicks, from her previous political experience (which was nonexistent) and her connections to the Trump empire to her childhood ambitions (acting and modeling).

 1. Before working for Donald Trump, Hicks worked on PR for Ivanka Trump's fashion line.